 Procedure

 Participants first agreed to the consent form, and answered several brief generalized qualification questions.
-Participants were then randomly assigned to one of the four experimental conditions, answered comprehension and manipulation check questions related to the four conditions described, presented in random orders.
+Participants were then randomly assigned to one of the four experimental conditions.
+Thereafter, all the participants answered all comprehension and manipulation check questions related to the manipulations in the four conditions, and the questions were presented in random order.
 Following, participants answered two individual differences scales examining trait risk and ambiguity tolerance, presented randomly.
 Finally, participants answered funneling and demographics sections.
-At the end of the experiment, participants answered funneling questions and provided demographic information.
+Exploratory funneling questions asked about participants’ seriousness when filling in the survey (1 = Not at all; 5 - Very much), their exposure to similar surveys (Yes/No), their understanding of the purpose of the study (open), and feedback they have for us to improve in our future studies (open).

+For fuller and more extensive details on the funneling questions please see the supplementary under section “Materials and scales used in the replication + extension experiment”.

 [For review: The Qualtrics survey .QSF file and an exported DOCX file are provided on the OSF folder.
 A preview link of the Qualtrics survey is provided on: https://hku.au1.qualtrics.com/jfe/preview/SV_6XKUL1ifn8pSqmW?Q_CHL=preview&Q_SurveyVersionID=current ]